Glossary

 ## Beam

 Event-driven demand is sparse and uneven.
-A small number of events can create large spikes, while others generate moderate but consistent lift.
+A small number of events create large spikes, while others generate moderate but consistent lift.
 Generic feature importance methods are not designed for this structure and can produce unstable or misleading results.

 * API Reference: [Beam](/api/beam/overview.md)